RattyMyles/DockerLAMP/README.md

 docker volume create httpd_data

 docker run -d --name mylespLAMP18.04 \
      -p 80:80 \
      -v mysql_data:/var/lib/mysql/ \
      -v mysql_log:/var/log/mysql/ \
      -v apache_data:/etc/apache2/ \
      -v /root/home/docker/html/:/var/www/html/ \
      -v httpd_data:/var/log/httpd/ \
      --restart unless-stopped \
      mylesp/dockerlamp:latest
 ```

 ## Instructions for Ubuntu 14.04, 16.04, 18.04

 If you haven't got docker on your machine, follow these instructions to start you off.
 If you are the type that have little patients, this is great because you will see how easy and quick to install docker and the docker container in minutes.
+Please refer to the docker documentation if you don't wish to follow these instructions https://docs.docker.com/v17.12/install/.

 1) Type the code below in the terminal to install the repository and docker.
 ```